allyngibson/shire-reckoning-cli/README.md

 Cowsay comes with a dragon. _Two_ dragons, actually.
 One with a very alarmed cow.

 First I came up with a bash alias that would pipe `shire-reckoning.py`'s output into `cowsay`.
+Its output is seen in the screenshot above.
 Then I thought of a better option as it would add more variability, from a randomly chosen dragon to different phrases, in the output.

 Linux Mint 5 came with a program called `mint-fortune`.
 It was a wrapper for `cowsay` that would pick a random cow and have it either _say_ or _think_ a random fortune.
 It was a bash script, simple enough to modify, and then I could have a random dragon (with or without cow) that would tell the current date in, variously, Hobbiton, Bywater, even Michel Delving.